Kaewin/phase1_project_group2/README.md

 ### Description of Our Data

-This data contains plane crash information from as early as 1948 to 2021 consisting our various components explaining each crash like the make and model of the plane that crashed and the damage done to the plane from the accident, etc.
+This data contains plane crash information from as early as 1948 to 2021 consisting our various components explaining each crash like the make and model of the plane that crashed, the damage done to the plane from the accident, the number of enines on the plane tha crashes, how many were injured or uninjured throghout the crashes, etc.

 ### Researching our Findings Regarding the Engines

 The Reciprocating engine was developed in the 18th century and stopped being as largely used in 1994.

 A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e 20 people)